-Private sales, meetings, and literature handouts must have prior Northern California Conference authorization.
-(See ministerial trailer.)
+Private sales, meetings, literature handouts, and bulletin board posts must have prior Northern California Conference authorization.
+(See a representative at the Conference booths.)

 No lifeguard on duty!
 No swimming is allowed outside the designated area.
-Children are not to be near the river without adult supervision, and children under 12 should not swim without a parent present.
+Children are not to be near the river without adult supervision, and everyone is advised to avoid swimming this year.

 Campfires: There are NO fires allowed at any time during camp.

 Tobacco, alcohol, and drugs (other than those prescribed by a physician) are not allowed on the campgrounds.
 If a violation occurs, the entire family unit will be required to leave.

 Foul language and disrespectful behavior may result in the entire family unit being required to leave.